 What I like to measure is the impact.
 Do you have an individual who’s in a leadership position or a management position who’s making an impact with what they’re doing?
 We call that Alpha.
 We steal that from an investment term for investment management.

 If your industry is growing at 10%, are you growing at above 10%?
 Because the difference between the industry is just organic growth, and what you’re growing at is the rate that you’re capturing more market share.
 From that perspective, you’ve got to put the right things in place.

 Typically, when we talk about time frames, we ask what are we going to do now?
-What are we going to do in 3 months, 6 months, a year?
-And then what should we look at in 2 years.
-The process of putting sales in place, it's typically a year's process with iterations after that.
+What are we going to do in three months, six months, a year?
+And then what should we look at in two years.
+The process of putting sales in place, it’s typically a year’s process with iterations after that.